quicwg/multipath/draft-ietf-quic-multipath.md

 arrive well after the connection IDs have been retired.
 If not recognized as bound to the local connection, such packet triggers the peer to send a Stateless Reset packet.
-The rule to "retain knowledge of connection ID for 3 PTO after receiving a PATH_ABANDON" is intended to reduce the risk of sending such spurious stateless packets, but it cannot completely avoid that risk.
+The requirement to retain knowledge of connection ID and about the packet number space for 3 PTOs after receiving a PATH_ABANDON frame, as specified in {{path-close}} above, is intended to reduce the risk of sending such spurious stateless packets, but it cannot completely avoid that risk.